datascientist-hist/Football-Results-classification/README.md

  - SVC

  - XGBoost

- -
+ -Soft Voting Classifier

  I will use K-fold Cross Validation to test the accuracy of the model

-After getting the baselines, let's see if we can improve the most accuracy baseline model,i tuned only one model due to time issues but surely will be useful to see how metrics improve tuning different models
+After getting the baselines, i will see if i can improve the most accuracy baseline model,i tuned only one model due to time issues but surely will be useful to see how metrics improve tuning different models

 |Model|Baseline|||Tuned|||
 |-----|--------|------------------------|------------------------|--------|-----------------------|------------------------|